srsandy/Data-Structures-and-Algorithms-in-Java-2nd-Edition-by-Robert-Lafore/Practice Problems/LinkedList/Find middle of LinkedList/README.md

-# Reverse LinkedList
+# Find middle of LinkedList

-Reverse a singly linked list
+Find middle of a singly linked list

 ### Example:
 **Input** :